Review by Ian Keogh

 That exemplifies why so much of this story is so well written.
 It’s just a set-up, but Bendis conceals the true purpose behind some inventively threatening dialogue between Osborn and a lackey, although even better is that when we’re well into the series this scene has a further significance.
 Because there are connections between Miles and the original Spider-Man, Bendis is able to weave a superb tension for readers who recognise them while providing an equally engaging drama for anyone picking this up as their first Spider-Man graphic novel.
 An early scene has a wonderfully scripted confessional scene in which Miles’ father hints about his past, finishing by saying he wants Miles to be able to talk to him about anything, before a brilliant couple of lines displaying to Miles exactly why he can’t.
 Equally good is the scene that prompts Miles to consider that he should be Spider-Man, and the one where the phrase “with great power comes great responsibility” is tossed out.

 David Messina pencils the final chapter over Pichelli’s layouts, and follows her style closely over the first episode that’s full on superhero action.
 That’s as creative as the remainder of the book, with the bonus of a few Avengers, yet very neatly tied up.
 No-one could have faulted Bendis if this had been slightly below par after writing Spider-Man for a decade, but this is as fresh and original as his Ultimate Spider-Man début with Power and Responsibility.
 It’s a difficult to imagine a lesisurely roll out of a superhero’s origin could have been crafted any better.

-Both this collection and volume two were subsequently collected along with Spider-Men in the bulkier paperback Miles Morales: The Ultimate Spider-Man Book One and with a whole lot more content in Miles Morales: The Ultimate Spider-Man Omnibus.
+In the UK this collection was titled Who is Miles Morales?
+Both this and volume two were subsequently collected along with Spider-Men in the bulkier paperback Miles Morales: The Ultimate Spider-Man Book One and with a whole lot more content in Miles Morales: The Ultimate Spider-Man Omnibus.